Women's sports: 19th and early 20th centuries

 Few women competed in sports in Europe and North America before the late nineteenth and early twentieth centuries.
 Although women were technically permitted to participate in many sports, relatively few did.
 Those who did participate often faced disapproval.
 Early women's professional sports leagues during the early part of the 20th century foundered.
-These women's "sports" were more focused on fitness, beauty, weight and health.
+These women's "sports" were more focused on fitness, beauty, weight, and health.
+There are also records of exhibitions, focused on the novelty of seeing a woman excel in a "male" field or inviting women to watch a "masculine" activity in a male-dominated venue (such as Frances Anderson's billiards exhibitions in early 20th century).

 Women's sports in the late 1800s focused on correct posture, facial and bodily beauty, muscles, and health.
 Before 1870, activities for women were recreational rather than sport-specific and emphasized physical activity rather than competition.
 Sports for women before the 20th century placed more emphasis on fitness rather than the competitive aspects we now associate with organized sports.

 In 1916 the Amateur Athletic Union (AAU) held its first national championship for women (in swimming), In 1923 the AAU also sponsored the First American Track & Field championships for women.
 Earlier that year the Women's Amateur Athletic Association (WAAA) held the first WAAA Championships.

 Bicycling became a popular activity among women in the suffragette era.
 "Bicycling has done more to emancipate women than anything else in the world," Susan B. Anthony said.
 "I stand and rejoice every time I see a woman ride on a wheel.
 It gives women a feeling of freedom and self-reliance."